ippontech/blog-usa/posts/coalesce2022-a-recap.md

 You can follow along with the workshop by [watching their talk](https://www.youtube.com/watch?v=EKPi-T_nBio&t=80s), cloning the [repo](https://github.com/RedPillAnalytics/dbt_coalesce_workshop) on Github and referring to their [slides](https://docs.google.com/presentation/d/11Q9wwMfyz6xuxMXCPizFg4DKSY_zOIHPNOrsNI8oBn8/edit?usp=sharing).

 ___
 I'm cognizant that all of the above is a lot.
 Thanks so much for sticking with me as I condensed a jam-packed week of content into a short little blog like this.
 I had a ton of fun and while I felt like I was drinking from a firehose at times, Coalesce was the best experience I've had at a conference to date.
 I thoroughly enjoyed getting to chat with data professionals and commiserating over all of the common data problems we face daily.
+All of their sessions and workshops where immensely thought-provoking and interesting.
+I hope I'll get to attend again sometime soon!

+Interested in all the talks that happened this year?
+Find the full Coalesce 2022 Session [playlist](https://www.youtube.com/playlist?list=PL0QYlrC86xQlj9UDGiEwhXQuSjuSyPJHl) here!

 ----
-For more information on how Ippon Technologies, a Snowflake Services Partner, can help your organization utilize the benefits of Snowflake for a migration from a traditional data warehouse, data lake, or POC, contact sales@ipponusa.com.
+For more information on how Ippon Technologies can help your organization utilize dbt, contact sales@ipponusa.com.